garrandall/popular-music-data/tracks/caterina-perry-como.md

 If I knew that you loved just me.
 Say it's true.
 Say you do.
-Cat-er-eeen-a.
+Cat-er-een-a.

-Cat-er-eeen-a.
+Cat-er-een-a.
 Oh!
 Ho!
 Ho!
 (Oh!
 Ho!
 Ho!)
 When we kiss, pretty miss, pretty miss, I'm in ecstasy.
 (Cee,cee,cee,cee.)
-Cat-er-eeen-a.
+Cat-er-een-a.
 Oh!
 Ho!
 Ho!
 Ho!
 Ho!
 (Oh!
 Ho!
 Ho!
 Ho!
 Ho!)
 But when we kiss, pretty miss, pretty miss, are you thinking of me?
 (Are you thinking of me?)
-Cat-er-eeen-a.
+Cat-er-een-a.
 Ah!
 Ha!
 Ho!
 (Ah!
 Ha!
 Ho!)
 Just how long is the list, is the list, of the lips you've kissed?
 (Oh!
 Ho!)
 Oh how happy my heart would be.
 If I knew that you loved just me.
 Say it's true.
 (Say it's true)
 Say you do.
 (Say you do)
-Cat-er-eeeeen-a.
+Cat-er-een-a.
-Catereee-Catereee-Cat-er-eeeeen-a.
+Catereee-Catereee-Cat-er-een-a.